jimCresswell/e2e-web-test-framework-js-demo/README.md

 ### Improvements

+  * Explore making `users` and `mortgages` into singleton classes which extend `ExamplesCollection`, and which contain inline `user` and `mortgage` classes respectively.
+  * Abstract shared page object members and methods to a generic `PageObject` class.
   * Consider moving the step functionality wrapped by Cucumber into a separate file so it can be tested properly.
-  * Abstract shared page object members and methods to a generic `PageObject` class.
   * Implement a workaround for `@pending` tags on example groups in features (see the `@cleanSlate` tag code in wdio.conf.js for an example) and create a PR to add the functionality to CucumberJS.
   * Explicitly handle behaviour differences for narrow and wide viewports (e.g. the considerable differences in navigation section behaviour).